bernadsatriani/thornet/README.md

 ## What is Thornet?

 Thornet is an automation tool that was made to launch faster attacks, without having to type in long commands.
-Thornet relies on a set of tools that should be installed on your system (all tools used by Thornet are pre-installed on Kali Linux).
-Ofcourse this does not include every feature of all the tools used by this script.
+Thornet does not come with any tools and therefore relies on a set of tools that should be installed on your system before using it (all tools used by Thornet come pre-installed on Kali Linux).
+Thornet currently does not include every feature of all the tools that are being used by it.
-It was written in Python 2.7 by [@5kyc0d3r](https://github.com/5kyc0d3r).
+Thornet was written in Python 2.7 by [@5kyc0d3r](https://github.com/5kyc0d3r).